Elizabeth Dean | Murder Is a Collector's Item

 "One Victim Too Many" includes the staging of a historical pageant.
 This recalls the show business and theater background of previous Roos books, as well as the Van Dine school as a whole.
 The pageant, staged by producer Dave Logan, also recalls the tableaux staged by advertising photographer in If the Shroud Fits.

 Dave Logan recalls Jeff Troy, in that he is the detective who solves the case.
+Both are intelligent young men in the commercial arts.

 The first victim in "One Victim Too Many" is a blackmailer.
 As in Murder in Any Language, he is a clean cut looking young man, who is actually blackmailing folks whose secrets he's found out.
 Both blackmailers leave behind documents they used for blackmail, among their possessions.